About

 Lindsay Dawn Dobbin is a Kanien'kehá:ka - Acadian - Irish water protector, musician, artist, storyteller, educator and lifelong learner who gratefully lives and creates in Wabanaki Territory.
 Born in Kenepekachiachk—a tidal tributary of Wolastoq ("the beautiful river")—their practice follows the highest (and lowest) tides in the world within the traditional unceded lands of the Wəlastəkwiyik, L'nuk and Peskotomuhkati, Bay of Fundy.

 Dobbin's relational and place-responsive practice is guided by curiosity rather than form—the way of water.
 They are committed to paths of creation that honour the ever-changing thresholds between land and water, and embrace an emergent ethics of improvisation rooted in kinship, living processes, deep listening and mutual flourishing.
-Their transdisciplinary, genre-fluid work in music, sound art, film, performance, sculpture, poetry, pedagogy and curation brings attention to the natural world as witness, teacher and collaborator in learning—drawing attention to our interdependence.
+Their transdisciplinary, genre-fluid work in drumming, sound art, film, performance, sculpture, poetry, pedagogy and curation brings attention to the natural world as witness, teacher and collaborator in learning.

-An active collaborator and facilitator, Dobbin has co-created with artists, Elders, children and communities on projects across Turtle Island—particularly those engaging with Indigenous, Queer, Environmental, Disability and Healing justice lineages through practices of community care, engaged pedagogy, land-water protection and creative access.
-Their work has been presented nationally and internationally, mostly as part of artist-run and community-based initiatives, and they are the recipient of the Arts Nova Scotia Emerging Artist Award (2019) and the Canada Council for the Arts’ Robert Fleming Prize (2022), which is annually awarded to an emerging composer in so-called Canada.
+An active collaborator and facilitator, Dobbin has co-created with artists, Elders, children and communities on projects across Turtle Island—particularly those engaging with Indigenous, Queer, Environmental, Disability and Healing justice lineages.
+Their work has been presented nationally and internationally, primarily through artist-run and community-based initiatives at the intersections of art, education, and ecology.
+They are the recipient of the Arts Nova Scotia Emerging Artist Award (2019) and the Canada Council for the Arts’ Robert Fleming Prize (2022), awarded annually to an emerging composer in Canada.

-“Listening As Wayfinding” Menagoesengo/Les Îles-de-la-Madeleine (photo: Nigel Quinn)
+“Listening As Wayfinding” a land-based, participatory performance in collective listening, Menagoesengo/Les Îles-de-la-Madeleine (photo: Nigel Quinn)

 Top image of “Water Drumming” on Minas Basin, Bay of Fundy (photo: Lucas Ferguson-Sharp).